Documentation

 ---|---|

-Table addon sends ValueChanged type events to Event Bus when all gaps are filled correctly.
+The Table module sends the ValueChanged type events to the Event Bus when all gaps are filled correctly.

 Field name | Description |